perpetualintelligence/docs/docfx_project/articles/pi-cli/framework.md

 ## Classes
 [API and Classes](/api/index.md)

+## Learn to Use
+To build a modern CLI terminal for simple use cases, a CLI terminal that handles authentication, or a CLI terminal that interacts with a complex distributed system via protected APIs, you don't have to be a microservices or distributed systems expert.
+But eventually, you can be :) similar to an [eventually-consistent system](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/architect-microservice-container-applications/distributed-data-management).
+We believe in agile development and agile learning.
+So, pick a learning model that works for you!

-## I want to create my first modern CLI and learn as I go on
+### I want to create my first modern CLI and learn as I go on
 - Please create an account with us at https://www.perpetualintelligence.com
 - Pick a pricing plan that works for you.
 Our community edition is free for educational, research, and non-commercial use.
 You must have a commercial license to use the service in a non-educational, commercial, or production environment.
 - Browse our code samples [here](https://docs.perpetualintelligence.com/articles/featured_samples.html), clone the [repo](https://github.com/perpetualintelligence/docs/tree/main/samples/tutorials)